hardmaru/slimevolleygym/README.md

 This environment is based on [Neural Slime Volleyball](https://otoro.net/slimevolley/), a JavaScript game I created in [2015](https://blog.otoro.net/2015/03/28/neural-slime-volleyball/) that used self-play and evolution to train a simple neural network agent to play the game better than most human players.
 I decided to port it over to Python as a lightweight and fast gym environment as a testbed for more advanced RL methods such as multi-agent, self-play, continual learning, and imitation learning algorithms.

+### Note: Regarding Libraries

+- The pre-trained PPO models were trained using [stable-baselines](https://github.com/hill-a/stable-baselines) v2.10, *not* [stable-baselines3](https://github.com/DLR-RM/stable-baselines3).

+- The examples were developed based on Gym version 0.19 or earlier.
+I tested 0.20.0 and it seemed to work, but later versions of Gym have API-breaking changes.

+- I used pyglet library 0.15.11 or earlier while developing this, but have not tested whether the package works for the latest versions of pyglet.

 ### Notable features

 - Only dependencies are gym and numpy.
 No other libraries needed to run the env, making it less likely to break.